Learning Rate Curriculum: Method

 such that:

 where $\eta_j^{(0)}$ are the initial learning rates and $\eta_j^{(k)}$ are the updated learning rates at iteration $k$.
-The condition formulated in Eq.~\eqref{eq_init} indicates that the initial learning rate $\eta_j^{(0)}$ of a neural layer $f_j$ gets lower as the level of the respective neural layer becomes higher (farther away from the input).
-With each training iteration $t \leq k$, the learning rates are gradually increased, until they become equal, according to Eq.~\eqref{eq_iter_k}.
-Thus, our curriculum learning strategy is only applied during the early training iterations, where the noise caused by the random weight initialization is most prevalent.
+The condition formulated in Eq.~(\ref{eq_init}) indicates that the initial learning rate $\eta_j^{(0)}$ of a neural layer $f_j$ gets lower as the level of the respective neural layer becomes higher (farther away from the input).
+With each training iteration $t \leq k$, the learning rates are gradually increased, until they become equal, according to Eq.~(\ref{eq_iter_k}).
+Thus, our curriculum learning strategy is only applied during the early training iterations, where the noise caused by the misfit (randomly initialized or pre-trained) weights is most prevalent.
 Hence, $k$ is a hyperparameter of LeRaC that is usually adjusted such that $k\ll T$, where $T$ is the total number of training iterations.

-In practice, we obtain optimal results by running LeRaC up to any epoch between $2$ and $7$.
-We increase each learning rate $\eta_j$ from iteration $0$ to iteration $k$ using an exponential scheduler that is based on the following rule:
+At this point, various schedulers can be used to increase each learning rate $\eta_j$ from iteration $0$ to iteration $k$.
+We empirically observed that an exponential scheduler is a better option than linear or logarithmic schedulers.
+We thus propose to employ the exponential scheduler, which is based on the following rule: